SampleEnvironment/SECoP/protocol/specification/messages/errors.rst

 --------------------------

 Contains an error class from the list below as its second item (the specifier).
-The third item of the message is an :ref:`prop-error-report`, containing the request message (minus line endings) as a string in its first element, a (short) human readable text as its second element.
+The third item of the message is an :ref:`error-report`, containing the request message (minus line endings) as a string in its first element, a (short) human readable text as its second element.
 The third element is a JSON object, containing possibly implementation specific information about the error (stack dump etc.).